andrewferlitsch/Gap/docs/specs/splitter_spec.md

 **Usage**

-When used as a getter the property returns the page’s word sequences as a Bag of Words, represented as an unordered dictionary, where the key is the word and the value is the number of occurrences:
+When used as a getter the property returns the page’s word sequences as a *Bag of Words*, represented as an unordered dictionary, where the key is the word and the value is the number of occurrences:

     { ‘<word’> : <no. of occurrences>, … }